AtMoDat/atmodat_data_checker/README.md

   ```bash
   run_checks --help
   ```

+## Attribute fillers
+To ensure compliance with the CF Conventions and/or the ATMODAT Standard, it might be necessary to adapt the variable and global attributes.
+To help in this process, two scripts are provided that can fill these attributes from csv tables.

 ## Known Issues
 * Presently, there is an unresolved issue in the CF checker (v 4.1.0, [see here](https://github.com/cedadev/cf-checker/issues/75)).
 Until it will get resolved, this issue will output an error that is related to the `formula_terms` attribute in so-called boundary variables.
 As this is related to the CF checker, we will simply ignore errors that are related to this issue in the `short_summary` output of the checker.